 Investors in the US are quickly warming to ESG.
-Net flows to long-term responsible funds quadrupled in 2019 to \$20 billion, and then accelerated further during the first half of 2020 to reach \$21 billion.
-Recent gains have been driven mainly by a surge in ETF purchases, although active funds set a record for net flows in June.
-Together, active and passive ESG strategies set a record in the first quarter that was matched in the second, despite the financial and economic shocks of the Covid-19 pandemic.
+Net flows to long-term responsible funds more than doubled in 2020 to \$51 billion after quadrupling in the preceding year.
+Recent gains have been driven mainly by a surge in ETF purchases, although active funds still set new records in each quarter.
+Together, net flows into active and passive ESG strategies grew despite the financial and economic shocks of the Covid-19 pandemic and surged towards the end of the year.